Amplifying the Voice of Vietnamese Americans.

 The Vietnamese American Political Action Committee (VAPAC) is a Non-Connected Political Committee dedicated to advancing the interests of our community.
 We are a non-partisan organization focused on policy, not party lines.
 From supporting small businesses and education in the U.S. to advocating for human rights and freedom in Vietnam, VAPAC is your vehicle for political change.

-“The strength of our republic is measured not by now loudly leaders speak, but by how boldly young citizens participate.”
+“The strength of our republic is measured not by how loudly leaders speak, but by how boldly young citizens participate.”

 VAPAC